 The State External Investment Pool (TrustINdiana) seeks to allow local units of government, as well as the State of Indiana, to invest in a common pool of investment assets that preserves the principal of the public's funds, remains highly-liquid, and maximizes the return on the investment.
 The Indiana Treasurer of State has been designated by statute as the administrator of the pool and the Deputy Treasurer of State maintains general oversight over the daily operation of the pool.
 The unit of account is each share held and the value of the CIB's position is equal to the fair value of the pool's share price multiplied by the number of shares held.
 There are no unfunded commitments or restrictions on redemptions.

-(A Component Unit of the Consolidated City of Indianapolis-Marion County)
+Capital Improvement Board of Managers (of Marion County, Indiana) (A Component Unit of the Consolidated City of Indianapolis-Marion County)